34 Best Sitcoms of All Time That Are Still Funny Today

 Memorable episodes: “Vow of Silence” and “The Carpool Lane”

-Over 20 years into the show’s run, and creator Larry David proves that he’s always going to respond to things in a way that only Larry David can, and he himself is timeless.
+It’s been more than 20 years since Curb Your Enthusiasm premiered, and creator Larry David continues to prove that he’s always going to respond to things in a way that only Larry David can, and that he himself is timeless.
 (And by that we mean he will never evolve.)
 David plays a version of himself on the show, and many of his real-life friends—from Jerry Seinfeld to Ted Danson—make cameos.
 David is as unfiltered as any human has ever been, and that gets him into trouble that results in the show’s biggest (and cringiest) laughs.
-But it’s his ability to identify and name the weird human experiences that affect us all (the “chat and cut,” “phone cut-off times,” and “encroachment” come to mind) that make the show what it is.
+But it’s his ability to identify and name the weird human experiences that affect us all (the “chat and cut,” “phone cut-off times” and “encroachment” come to mind) that make the show what it is.

 Everybody Loves Raymond (1996–2005)

 The mid-’90s was an era full of stand-up comedians developing their routines into half-hour sitcom formats—everyone from Ellen Degeneres to Kevin James to Jerry Seinfeld did it—but Ray Romano’s version, Everybody Loves Raymond, differed in that it was a show about his life as a family man in Long Island, New York.
 Co-starring Patricia Heaton as wife Debra, Brad Garrett as Ray’s brother, Robert, and Peter Boyle and Doris Roberts as Ray’s overbearing parents who live nearby, the series was based around Romano and co-creator Phil Rosenthal’s real-life families and the complicated, loving situations they often found themselves in.